-Where school-based prevention programmes disappoint, family interventions have a better record.
-According to an authoritative review, the one with the best record of all is the US Strengthening Families Programme now being tried in Britain.
+Where school-based prevention programmes disappoint, family interventions have a better record, and some say the one with the best record of all is the US Strengthening Families Programme now being tried in Britain.
 Where does it come from, and what is the evidence?

-A FINDINGS analysis

-Drug and Alcohol Findings,

-phone/fax 020 8888 6277,
+Drug and Alcohol Findings, phone/fax 020 8888 6277, e-mail da.findings@blueyonder.co.uk

-e-mail da-findings@

-blueyonder.co.uk.